remix-run/remix/docs/api/remix.md

 ## Cookies

 A [cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) is a small piece of information that your server sends someone in a HTTP response that their browser will send back on subsequent requests.
-This technique is a fundamental building block of many interactive websites that adds state so you can build authentication (see [sessions](#sessions)), shopping carts, user preferences, and many other features that require remembering who is "logged in".
+This technique is a fundamental building block of many interactive websites that adds state so you can build authentication (see [sessions][sessions]), shopping carts, user preferences, and many other features that require remembering who is "logged in".

 Remix's `Cookie` interface provides a logical, reusable container for cookie metadata.

 ### Using cookies

-While you may create these cookies manually, it is more common to use a [session storage](#sessions).
+While you may create these cookies manually, it is more common to use a [session storage][sessions].

 In Remix, you will typically work with cookies in your `loader` and/or `action` functions (see <Link to="../mutations">mutations</Link>) since those are the places where you need to read and write data.